English Music in the Renaissance (35 min)

 The cleverest of the English writers for the organ and virginal was John Bull.
 His present fame rests chiefly on the fact that he has been supposed to be the composer of ‘God save the King.’

-He was considered a very brilliant performer both at the Court of Queen Elizabeth and on the Continent, and certainly his pieces show more of a genuinely instrumental style than most of the music of the time; scales, arpeggios, and broken chord passages, such as we often find in modern piano music, frequently appear in his variations, and sometimes he tried truly marvelous experiments in harmony, modulating through a number of keys.
+He was considered a very brilliant performer both at the Court of Queen Elizabeth and in Europe, and his pieces show more of a genuinely instrumental style than most of the music of the time; scales, arpeggios, and broken chord passages, such as we often find in modern piano music, frequently appear in his variations.
+Sometimes he tried marvelous experiments in harmony, modulating through a number of keys.